 Valium (diazepam) has many applications in dogs and is a commonly used medication.
 Diazepam is a regulated benzodiazepine drug that provides a calming effect on many body systems as it targets many different centers in the brain and central nervous system.
 No matter the reason a dog is given diazepam, it should only be given under the direct advisement of a licensed veterinarian.

 Valium (Diazepam) Usages in Dogs

-Valium (diazepam) is a muscle relaxant.
-Because body musculature plays a role in so many illnesses, diazepam can be used to treat a wide variety of conditions.
+Valium (diazepam) is commonly used as an anxiolytic and muscle relaxant though it can be used to treat a wide variety of conditions.
 Diazepam is frequently used in the veterinary hospital as part of the pre-anesthetic protocol as well.
 In many cases, it is administered intravenously at the veterinary hospital or even rectally by the dog's owner at home before transport to an emergency or surgical facility.

 - Certain toxicities that result in tremors, seizures, or other abnormal muscle contractions

-- Muscle cramping disorders, such as "Scotty cramp," a metabolic disease of Scottish terriers
+- Muscle cramping disorders, such as "Scottie cramp," a metabolic disease of Scottish terriers.

 Diazepam is known to be an appetite stimulant.
 However, the additional sedative effects of diazepam often negate any appetite stimulation.
 There may be other medications that are more appropriately used as an appetite stimulant.